 Please join us on our journey as Lucky Kali leads the way to a new beginning for the elephants of Nepal along with their caregivers and their owners.
 Change takes time but with your support we can make sure that it is as smooth a transition as possible.

-Lucky Kali is about 50 years old and she has worked her entire life, for the last 8 years giving rides to tourists in Chitwan.
+Lucky Kali has worked her entire life, for the last 25 years giving rides to tourists in Chitwan.

 Our hope is that Lucky Kali's success will lead to similar retirement options for more of Chitwan's privately owned elephants.
 As more and more tourists prefer to see elephants living like Lucky Kali now does, more elephant owners will agree to this new life for their elephants.